JuliaLang/julia/doc/src/manual/performance-tips.md

         element accesses

   * `Base.getfield(%%x, :(:data))::ARRAY{FLOAT64,N} WHERE N`
       * Interpretation: getting a field that is of non-leaf type.
-In this case, `ArrayContainer` had a field `data::Array{T}`.
+In this case, the type of `x`, say `ArrayContainer`, had a field `data::Array{T}`.
 But `Array` needs the dimension `N`, too, to be a concrete type.
       * Suggestion: use concrete types like `Array{T,3}` or `Array{T,N}`, where `N` is now a parameter of `ArrayContainer`